dumberjs/dumberjs.github.io/index.md

 ---

-`dumber` is very different that other bundlers.
+`dumber` is very different than other bundlers.

 While all others are packed with seemingly necessary features to deliver bundling, `dumber` does only one thing: bundling resources, and does it well.